28 Things to Do in Myrtle Beach in the Winter

 Broadway Grand Prix

-Where: 1820 21st Avenue North, Myrtle Beach Nearly all ages can burn rubber at this outdoor go kart park.
+Where: 1820 21st Avenue North, Myrtle Beach Kids, teens, and adults alike will love burning rubber at this outdoor go kart park.
+Bundle up against the windchill and hit the gas!

 Fun Warehouse

-Where: 2349 Dick Pond Road, Myrtle Beach An indoor arcade, skating rink, laser tag, and much more.
+Where: 2349 Dick Pond Road, Myrtle Beach An indoor arcade, skating rink, and laser tag arena with exciting games and adventures for all ages.
+Dunes Village Resort oceanfront angle 3 bedroom snowbird rental.

 Playing at the Indoor Waterpark at Dunes Village Resort is one of the most fun things to do in Myrtle Beach in the winter.Relax & Enjoy An Indoor Pool & Waterpark